mvolkmann/blog/src/htmx.md

 There are plans to add JSDoc TypeScript type definitions for better code editor support.

+## Why Use htmx?

+The following is a brief summary of the main benefits of using htmx compared to SPA frameworks.
+Many of these are discussed in more detail in subsequent sections.

+- Fixes HTML shortcomings

+  Htmx enables many kinds of user interactions with any kind of HTML element to trigger any kind of HTTP request and insert HTML in the response into a specific location in the DOM without a full page refresh.
+  This dramatically reduces the need for custom client-side JavaScript code.

+- Improves startup time

+  With htmx browsers download considerably less JavaScript code which improves metrics such as "First Contentful Paint" and "Time to Interactive".
+  This results in a better user experience.

+- Favors LoB over SoC

+  The Locality of Behavior (LoB) pattern places related code together which makes the code easier to understand and modify than following a Separation of Concerns (SoC) pattern.
+  From Richard Gabriel, LoB "enables a programmer to understand source by looking at only a small portion of it."

+- Eliminates JSON as an intermediate format

+  Typically SPA application endpoints fetch data, serialize it to JSON, and return the JSON.
+  Then code running in the browser parses the JSON and generates HTML from it.

+  Htmx endpoints fetch data, generate HTML from it, and return the HTML.
+  The browser only has to render the returned HTML.
+  Removing JSON as an intermediate format provides efficiency gains.

+- Enables Hypermedia ON Whatever you'd Like (HOWL)

+  Htmx enables implementing web applications using any programming language that can implement an HTTP server whose endpoints return HTML responses.
+  This includes most programming languages.

+- Encourages full-stack development

+  Often in SPA development one team of developers implements endpoints that return JSON data and another team of developers implements web user interfaces that use those endpoints.

+  With htmx each developer develops complete features by implementing endpoints that return HTML that includes htmx attributes.
+  This requires developers to know the selected programming language, HTML, and CSS, but not necessarily JavaScript.

+- Reduces learning curve

+  Learning how to use htmx attributes in HTML is significantly easier than learning a SPA framework.

+- Simplifies state management

+  Typical SPA applications manage state on both the server and client.
+  Keeping the state in sync in two places introduces challenges.

+  With htmx all the state is only on the server, so no state synchronization is needed.

+- Simplifies client-side code

+  See the next section for details.

 ## Simplified Client-side

 Using endpoints that return HTML instead of JSON removes the need for many things including:

+- nearly all client-side logic

+  This is mostly unnecessary because the logic is embedded in the HTML elements returned by the server.

+- managing client-side data models

+  This is unnecessary because all the data remains only on the server.

+- client-side routing

+  This is unnecessary because page updates and transitions are handled by HTTP requests triggered on elements described in the HTML returned by the server.

 - versioning